distributed-system-analysis/pbench/docs/API/metadata.md

 users may set different values for the same `user` namespace keys on the dataset or may use completely different keys.

+All of these namespaces are tied to a particular dataset resource ID, and cease to exist if the associated dataset is deleted.

 ### Dataset namespace

 This defines the dataset resource, and contains metadata received from the